peng-lab/SpatialCLIP_WSI_Eval/README.md

 	you can change the environment name by editing the name tag in the environment.yml file or use the ``-n <environment_name>`` flag

-2. Actiate your conda environment
+2. Activate your conda environment
 	``conda activate feature_ex``

 ## Usage